rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

         PS C:\Users\Administrator> systeminfo | findstr OS
         OS Name:                   Microsoft Windows Server 2012 R2 Datacenter

-7. Set the device to KMS acivation using the key found in the above article with the following command:
+7. Set the device to **KMS acivation** using the key found in the  previously referenced article and entering the following command:

         slmgr /ipk %key%

     Make sure to replace **%key%** with the key from the Microsoft document.

-8. To activate the device run the below command:
+8. To activate the device, run the below command:

         slmgr.vbs /ato